syncfusion-content/angular-docs/angular/Diagram/Automatic-Layout.md

 ---
 layout: post
-title:  Syncfusion diagram layout nodes and connectors in an organized structure
+title:  Organize layout in Syncfusion diagram.
 description: How to arrange nodes by using the automatic layouts?.
 platform: Angular
 control: Diagram